dojot/docs/source/install/compose_guide.rst

-Installation guide - Docker compose
+Installation Guide - Docker compose
 ===================================

 This document provides instructions on how to create a trivial deployment